Certain BCS wavefunctions are quantum many-body scars: Example 2: Inter-orbital magnetism in a two-orbital generalized Hubbard model

-is O$(N)$-invariant and acts as a constant on any half-filled states including the scar subspace spanned by $\ket{\phi_n}$ \eqref{eq:genTowerWf} with $\CO$ from \eqref{eq:ibZetaOdag}.
+acts as a constant on any uniformly half-filled states including the scar subspace spanned by $\ket{\phi_n}$ \eqref{eq:genTowerWf} with $\CO$ from \eqref{eq:ibZetaOdag}.
 In the single-flavour (K=1) case this interaction is identical to the standard Hubbard interaction.
 In the present two-flavour case (K=2) it can also be written \cite{paperB} as

 which is a special case of the on-site Coulomb interaction for $\rm{Sr_2RuO_4}$ considered in \cite{typicalUSCHamZinkl2021}.

 The particle number operator is